-- 1. The manager of the RD department can access to the forum of the company and the Internet without any forbiddance.
-The MAC address of the manager is 00-46-A5-5D-12-C3. - 2.
-The staff of the RD department can not access to the Internet during the working time but can visit the forum all day. - 3.
-The RD department and marketing department are in different VLANs and they can not communicate with each other. - 4.
-The staff of the marketing department can access to the Internet all day but can not visit the forum during the working time. - Network Diagram
+- 1. The manager of the R&D department can access to the forum of the company without any forbiddance.
+The MAC address of the manager is 00-64-A5-5D-12-C3. - 2.
+The staff of the R&D department can visit the forum during the working time. - 3.
+The staff of the marketing department cannot visit the forum during the working time. - 4.
+The R&D department and marketing department cannot communicate with each other.

+Network Diagram